-The gymnasium, cafeteria, and auditorium are organized along a spacious corridor, or commons, which serves as a reception area for the auditorium and provides ample space for holding community events.
+The gymnasium, the cafeteria, and the auditorium are organized along a spacious commons, which serves as a reception area for the auditorium and provides ample space for holding community events.
 The hub of the commons is a section of tiered group seating that connects the cafeteria on the first floor to the cyber café and media center above.
 These steps provide an informal gathering space where students can socialize, hold study sessions, and host group and club meetings.

 The school is part of a greater campus comprising the new middle/senior high school, an existing elementary school and athletic fields.
 The massing of the school responds to the surrounding context with the larger civic functions facing West Center Street to the south and the smaller academic houses facing the quiet residential neighborhood to the east.
 The building is set back from West Center Street and features green space and athletic fields that provide visual relief along the busy main street.

 The design is organized by an internal main street that connects the two main entries.
 The shared common spaces (administration, gymnasium, cafeteria, and auditorium) are accessed from this connector.
 The academic wings are clustered around a central courtyard with a clear loop corridor internally linking the wings together.

 Large spans of glass between the various wings connect students and faculty to the interior courtyard and exterior surroundings.
 Informal gathering spaces located within the links have direct access to the courtyard.

 The community wing consisting of the gymnasium, the cafeteria, and the auditorium is organized along a main street, an internal circulation spline offering various gathering opportunities.
 The tiered group seating, which connects the cafeteria on the first floor to the cyber café and media center above, serves as a large group meeting space.
 This sequence of spaces is a hub of social interaction at the school.